anastasiabzv/anastasiabzv.github.io/_pages/about.md

 News
 ======
 **11/28/2023:** An advance version of our review paper on "Fast and flexible multiagent decision-making" is available online in [Annual Review of Control, Robotics, and Autonomous Systems](https://www.annualreviews.org/doi/abs/10.1146/annurev-control-090523-100059) with expected final publication date in May 2024.
-This paper is part of my thesis work with my Ph.D. advisor [Naomi Ehrich Leonard](https://naomi.princeton.edu/) and with [Alessio Franci](https://sites.google.com/site/francialessioac/).
+This paper, led by my Ph.D. advisor [Naomi Ehrich Leonard](https://naomi.princeton.edu/), describes ideas central to my thesis research in Princeton done in close collaboration with Naomi and with [Alessio Franci](https://sites.google.com/site/francialessioac/).

 **11/16/2023:** I am visiting Montana State University in Bozeman, Montana!
 During my visit I am giving a talk titled "Model reduction of nonlinear feedback systems by data-informed balancing, with an application to RNNs" in the Applied Math Seminar and a hands-on tutorial on forecasting time series with echo state neural networks in the graduate AI seminar.
 The code for the tutorial is [available in a python language Colab notebook.](https://colab.research.google.com/drive/1MgvqiT2S52zK5GbK6LLHQ1BEAEgb0QGJ?usp=sharing)